 There are many cautionary tales of top-down development schemes gone wrong.
 Without consulting the very people a program aims to serve, pumps go unused, clinics go unattended, microfinance loans disappear without return for the family… more than 100 years of experience and expertise has taught us the wisdom of “nothing about us, without us”.

 The best innovation addresses real needs with real solutions.
 It asks how can we work smarter, faster, reach further.
 Here are three real solutions we are piloting…

 - 3D Printability

 Millions of children in our world aren’t getting the prosthetic limbs they need to walk, run, play, thrive… there aren’t enough trained prosthetic technicians to make the complex custom prosthetic limbs in need.
 So we are partnering with the University of Toronto and Autodesk and our partner hospital in Uganda, Tanzania and Cambodia to 3D print prosthetic sockets in 6 hours rather than hand-make them in 6 days.
 Hope for some of the poorest kids in the world.

 - Inclusive homes for the poorest families

 We do our best to avoid reinventing wheels.
-We’d rather partner with other global development experts in distributing emergency food aid or in microfinance loans… So it made sense that we would partner with Habitat for Humanity to pilot a joint build of accessible homes for families in Ethiopia living with the added challenge of disability.
+We’d rather partner with other global development experts in distributing emergency food aid or in microfinance loans… So it made sense that we would partner with Habitat for Humanity to pilot a joint build of accessible homes for families in Ethiopia and Malawi living with the added challenge of disability.
 We just getting started!

 - Jobs, jobs, jobs…

 When we ask the moms and dads we serve what they most want, they answer “Jobs” – to feed their families, to keep their kids in school, to break free of poverty.
 We are piloting an initiative in Malawi working with existing microfinance institutions, asking them to provide loans for people with disabilities – to make their services inclusive.
 We are willing to back the loan because we’re proving that our clients are successful in repaying their loans.
-We’re out to change microfinance in the countries in which we work – overcoming assumptions and stigma and opening it up to entrepreneurs, regardless of their disabilities.
+We’re out to change microfinance in the countries in which we work – overcoming assumptions and stigma and opening it up to entrepreneurs, regardless of their different mix of abilities.